 Part of me wants to call it a prequel because of the detailed way its plot ties into the original Planet of the Apes, by which I mean the 1968 Charlton Heston vehicle, not the French novel by Pierre Boulle.
 I dig how news reports and headlines in the background set up Heston’s character and his fateful return to damn-dirty-ape-infested Earth.
 The film also makes references to the five sequels from the seventies and largely improves on their mythology.

 For example, Rise of the Planet of the Apes provides a more elegant explanation for how naked zoo animals might overtake human civilisation.
 The subplot, which doesn’t involve a pet-killing space disease, pays off during the end credits.
 Also, the origin of Caesar (Andy Serkis), the chimpanzee destined to lead the primate revolution, is linked to pharmaceutical science instead of time travel.
-This openly contradicts events in Escape from the Planet of the Apes (1971), but you’ll hear no complaints from me.
+This openly contradicts events in Escape from the Planet of the Apes (1971) and its follow-ups, but you’ll hear no complaints from me.

 Mind you, some story elements stretch suspension of disbelief to its breaking point.
 Early on, we’re expected to believe expert geneticists and veterinarians can spend months experimenting on an animal without noticing she’s pregnant.
 Later, a designer virus is tested with the loosest safety protocols, and a contaminated scientist decides he’d rather spend days coughing blood on everyone nearby than contact the authorities and put himself under quarantine.
 Worst medical research staff ever.